4 Tips for Effective Mobile Recruiting

-Using mobile technology, a HR unit can engage mobile recruiting to attract, engage as well as convert candidates.
+Using mobile technology, an HR unit can engage mobile recruiting to attract, engage as well as convert candidates.
 Typical examples of mobile recruiting methods include mobile recruiting apps, mobile career sites, social recruiting, and recruiting by text.

 Mobile recruiting offers an evolving opportunity for employers to connect with candidates in a more efficient manner.
-A research showed that more than 89 percent of job candidates confirmed that their mobile devices are going to be an essential tool as well as resource for job search.
+A research study showed that more than 89 percent of job candidates confirmed that their mobile devices are going to be an essential tool as well as resource for job search.

 No doubts, the use of traditional methods such as phone calls and emails have helped in time past in employment processes.
 However, the rise in mobile usage among people searching for job has made mobile recruiting a more viable tool for recruitment in 2019 and beyond.